Wulab324/GH13_ML/README.md

 # GH13_ML
-## Decipher the mechanism of transglycosylation and hydrolysis in a GH13 family using machine learning
+## Deciphering the mechanism of transglycosylation and hydrolysis in a GH13 family using machine learning
 ----------------
 Reference source